spastorelli/rocket-chat-docs/deploy/deploy-rocket.chat/deploy-with-aws.md

 ---
-description: Deploying Rocket.Chat on Amazon Web Services
+description: Deploying Rocket.Chat on AWS
-if: isBetaUser
+if: isBetaUser & products.includes('aws')
 ---

 # Deploy with AWS